 Where is the Laurel Falls trailhead located?

 From Gatlinburg, take U.S. Highway 441 to the Sugarlands Visitor Center, turning right towards Cades Cove on Little River Road.
 There are parking areas available near the trailhead, but space is limited.

 Do I need reservations for Laurel Falls?

 No, not anymore.
 The NPS launched a pilot program in 2021 to ease congestion at the falls and briefly required a reservation.
 While that pilot program has ended, Laurel Falls remains one of the most popular trails in the park.
-The NPS encourages visitors to plan ahead and choose less congested areas to visit during peak periods, which include weekends and holidays.
+The NPS encourages visitors to plan and choose less congested areas to visit during peak periods, which include weekends and holidays.
 And if you plan on parking at the trailhead, you will need a valid parking pass.
 The NPS continues to work to cut down on visitors parking on the sides of the road and has now also implemented a paid parking system.

 Do I have to pay for Laurel Falls?
 How much does it cost?

 The parking tags will cost $5 daily or $15 weekly.
 Parking tags will be available for purchase both online and onsite.
 Guests can also take advantage of shuttle services.
 Several local companies will offer shuttles to some of the park’s most popular locations in an effort to reduce traffic congestion.

 Have you been to Laurel Falls?
 What did you think?
 Let us know in the comments.
 View the web story version of this article here.